Peru - The Salkantay Trek - Our experience and tips for hiking to Machu Picchu

 The Porters

 The porters handled all the gear and had tents setup every night by the time we got to camp.
-The only thing we had to cary was our daypacks with water and snacks.
+The only thing we had to carry was our daypacks with water and snacks.
 In the morning we would pack our sleeping backs and duffles and they would take care of the rest.
 They did some hand carrying, but a lot was assisted by mules or vans on Salkantay.
 These guys were animals and would take off running with these huge packs.

 Safety